 12. Boho attic lounge

 A boho attic lounge is a vibrant and eclectic space filled with patterns, plants, and personality.
-Low-seating arrangements, such as floor poufs and oversized cushions, encourage a relaxed and informal atmosphere for hanging out with rugs with different textures and tribal prints add visual interest and comfort underfoot.
-Don't be afraid to hang macramé wall art or a hammock from the ceiling beams to enhance the free-spirited plenty of indoor plants near skylights brings a touch of nature indoors, creating a lush, greenhouse-like feel that is both energizing and incredibly stylish for any creative person.
+Low-seating arrangements, such as floor poufs and oversized cushions, encourage a relaxed and informal atmosphere for hanging out with friends.
+Layered rugs with different textures and tribal prints add visual interest and comfort underfoot.
+Don't be afraid to hang macramé wall art or a hammock from the ceiling beams to enhance the free-spirited vibe.
+Incorporating plenty of indoor plants near skylights brings a touch of nature indoors, creating a lush, greenhouse-like feel that is both energizing and incredibly stylish for any creative person.

 13. Scandinavian attic room